zalando/zalenium/docs/usage_examples.md

 ### Time zone
 Run your test in a different time zone from the default one `Europe/Berlin`, just pass a capability `tz` with the desired value.
-E.g. `tz=America/Montreal`.Example code in Java for the capability `tz`
+E.g. `tz=America/Montreal`.
+Example code in Java for the capability `tz`

   ```java
     DesiredCapabilities desiredCapabilities = new DesiredCapabilities();